wuxc/pywin32doc/md/PyIADs.md

 ## PyIADs Object

-An object representing the IADs interface.
+An object representing the IADs interface\.

 In most cases you can achieve the same result via IDispatch - however, this

 interface allows you get get and set properties without the IDispatch

-overhead.
+overhead\.

 #### Methods